Logo Muuuh Nature and Wildlife Documentaries

 Red Trillium (Trillium erectum) - 2019-05-08

 Resource for understanding the morphological characteristics of flowers.
-This guide provides detailed descriptions of flower shapes, inflorescence patterns, and leaf features such as arrangement, petiole length, shape, margin, and venation.
+This This resource provides an overview of the morphological characteristics used to describe and identify flowering plants.
+It includes detailed descriptions of flower shapes, inflorescence patterns, and leaf features such as arrangement, petiole attachment, shape, margin, and venation.

 Flower Shapes